mako-framework/docs/01_getting_started/03_dependency_injection.md

 $container->replaceInstance([BarInterface::class, 'bar'], new OtherBar('parameter value'));
 ```

-You can also replace instances that already been injected by the container thanks to the `onReplace` event.
+You can also replace instances that already have been injected by the container thanks to the `onReplace` event.

 In the following example we'll register an instance of the `Dependency` class along with a factory closure for the `Dependent` class.
 Inside the factory method we'll tell the container to replace the previous instance of the `Dependency` class using the `Dependent::replaceDependency()` method in the event that it gets replaced.